 Architecture and Engineering

 The intern will review project files, construction documents, and progress photographs, and produce concise presentation materials showing the development and evolution of the Gallery's master facilities plan projects, including the East Building exterior stone repairs project.
 A background in architecture, planning, architectural history, or engineering is desirable, but not essential.
+Work may include visits to an active construction site.
 The ability to write well, communicate clearly, and understand how to visually explain renovation projects is essential.
 The intern should be able to work independently in consultation with the professional staff in the office of architecture and engineering.

 Curatorial: American and British Paintings